Educational and Image Campaign for tap water from “Hamburg Wasser”, the local waterworks. (New Business)

 Copy: To distribute a litre of our water we need 600 times less CO2 compared to conventional sparkling waters.
 Find out more: hh-hahn.de

 HL: We have something against plastic waste.

 Copy: Our philosophy is: this water can’t be bought in plastic bottles.
 Find out more: hh-hahn.de

 Landing Page with more information, events and testimonials (famous local chefs, musicians etc.) who support the brand.

-Then, in a second step we uncover that “Hahn” isn’t a fancy water brand and label the ads with the logo “Hamburg Wasser” logo (the local waterworks).
+Then, in a second step we reveal that “Hahn” isn’t a fancy water brand after all and label the ads with the “Hamburg Wasser” logo (the local waterworks).